352 pages (ARC copy received)

 With him go his motley crew.
 An irregular rag-bag of misplaced individuals, their varied personalities reflect an interesting mix of traits and create much of the tension for the novel.
 These include the silent but loyal Murthian engineer, Silo; the ship’s cat, Slag; manic outflyer pilot Pinn and paranoid outflyer pilot Harkins; Grayther Crake, an aristocratic Daemonist whose loyalty to the captain is strained at the outset of this novel; the golem Bess, containing a daemon controlled by Crake; Malvery, the alcohol-dependent ship’s doctor, and the newest recruit, navigator Jez, with more to her than you might expect.

 Their troubles lead them to hidden places and major battles, not to mention duels with Frey’s nemesis, his ex-fiancée Trinicia Dracken, commander of the Delirium Trigger.
-For Retribution Falls, the legendary secret pirate-town, seems to be both the cause and the possible solution to their problems.
+For

 It is a tale of such audacity that the reader has to suspend disbelief whilst reading this tale, with its origins in the pulps and its fashion determinedly retro-futuristic.
 There is a lot here that sounds familiar.
 However the skill of the writer is such that Chris manages to do this with aplomb.
 What makes this work is that Chris tells this tale with (like The Fade before it) a depth that belies its length.
 Though the book isn’t that long, the characters have personalities that make the reader care about their situation.
 It is this that raises the tale above many an average SF adventure.